riceissa/issarice.com/wiki/cse-390-for-cse-142.md

 ---
 title: CSE 390 (for CSE 142)
-description: Course review of CSE 390 at the University of Washington
 author: Issa Rice
 created: 2014-12-11
 date: 2015-01-14
-language: English
 status: draft
-license: CC BY
-tags: uw course review, cs
-aliases: cse-390, cse-390-at-the-university-of-washington
 ---

 This is my course review for CSE 390 at the University of Washington.